 The main character in the show is Timmy the lamb and each episode will depict his various adventures in school, along with his friends, Yabba the duckling, Mittens the kitten, Otus the owlet and a handful of other animal characters.

-So back to the cake.
+So back to the birthday cake.
 Since my boy at the age of one, enjoyed the music and the show so much, I decided to make him a Timmy Time themed cake for this 1st birthday.
 It was a double barrel cake measuring 7 inches in diameter.
-The cake was decorated in both buttercream and fondant and I made 4 fondant toppers based on the characters from the show with Timmy being the main topper.
-Let see how I made and decorated the cake below:
+The cake was decorated in both buttercream and fondant and I made 4 toppers based on the characters from the show with Timmy being the main topper.
+Let see how I made and decorated the Timmy Time birthday cake below:

 These were the main supplies I used for the cake: